 I was born and raised in Woodstock, NY.
 When I was five years old I started playing the cello, and my love for music has only grown since then.
 I now play guitar, piano, recorder and percussion; sing, write songs and compose.
 I am a member of the groups Levanta, Celeste, Bossa Boreal and Sonark Trio, and I perform solo.
 I have recorded cello on many albums, including Strangers, Simone Felice; From the Violent Banks of the Kaaterskill, Simone Felice; In a Moment, Karl Berger; Unto the Garden, Cantor Robert Michael Esformes; Onism, Photay; Payne's Grey Sky, Payne's Grey Sky, and COLORS OF RESISTANCE, Eco-Music Big Band.
 My latest project was the much anticipated debut self-titled album Levanta, released November 11th of 2018, including a composition of mine, Floating in Time.
 I have toured in Europe, and performed in the Hudson Valley and New York City areas with various groups from orchestras to rock bands to a jazz big band.

-My hope for the future of my musical career is that I can leave many people, young and old, moved and empowered to establish their own healing relationship with music, whether it is by singing, playing an instrument, or by simply being the best listener they can be.
+My hope for the future of my musical career is that I can leave many people, young and old, moved and empowered to establish their own healing relationship with music, whether it is by singing, playing an instrument, or by simply being a good listener.